paritytech/substrate/bin/node-template/README.md

 ## Local Development

-Follow these steps to prepare your local environment for Substrate development :hammer_and_wrench:
+Follow these steps to prepare the local environment for Substrate development :hammer_and_wrench:

 ### Simple Setup

-You can install all the required dependencies with a single command (be patient, this can take up to 30 minutes).
+Install all the required dependencies with a single command (be patient, this can take up to 30 minutes).

 ```bash